-Vaping and the use of e-cigarettes have increased dramatically over recent years and many companies have taken advantage of this and produce vaping products and liquids in all sorts of flavours.
+Vaping and the use of e-cigarettes have increased dramatically over recent years, and many companies have taken advantage of this and produced vaping products and liquids in all sorts of flavours.

 Our guide will take you through the labelling and packaging requirements that all manufacturers, suppliers and retailers have to adhere to in the UK and EU.
 Read on below the infographic for the full story.